Preferred Stock Accounting

 Unlike common stock, there are a variety of features that can be added to preferred stock in order to either increase its attractiveness to investors, or to make it easier for the issuing company to buy back.
 You may elect to use just one of the following features, or several at once in order to achieve the company's goals and meet the needs of investors:

 - Callable.
 This feature gives a company the ability to buy back preferred stock on specific dates and at predetermined prices.
 This feature is useful for those companies anticipating that they can secure lower-interest financing elsewhere in the near future.
-It is opposed by the buyers of preferred stock, who do not want to sell back their shares and then have to presumably use the funds to obtain lower-interest rate investments elsewhere.
+It is opposed by the buyers of preferred stock, who do not want to sell back their shares and then have to presumably use the funds to obtain lower-return investments elsewhere.

 - Convertible.
 This feature gives investors the option to convert their preferred stock into a pre-determined number of shares of the company's common stock at some point in the future.
 The conversion feature is initially set at a conversion rate that is not attractive to investors at the point of purchase.
 However, if the price of the common stock increases, then investors can convert to common stock, and may then sell the stock to realize an immediate gain.
 For example, an investor pays $100 for a share of preferred stock that converts to four shares of the company's common stock.
 The common stock initials sells for $25 per share, so an investor would earn no profit by converting.
 However, it later increases to $35 per share, so an investor would be inclined to convert to common stock and sell his four shares of common stock for a total of $140, thereby reaping a profit of $40 per share of preferred stock purchased.
+This is considered a valuable feature if there is an expectation that a company's value will increase over time.

 - Cumulative.
 If the company is unable to pay dividends to its preferred shareholders, then these dividends are said to be "in arrears," and the cumulative feature forces the company to pay them the full amount of all unpaid dividends before it can pay dividends to its common shareholders.
 This is a common feature of preferred stock.